department-of-veterans-affairs/vets-api/modules/simple_forms_api/docs/rfcs/0003-form-submission-purge-plan.md

   - Records with an `updated_at` older than 60 days and a `"vbms"` status are purged.
   - PDFs are correctly identified and deleted from S3.
   - Records not reaching `"vbms"` are skipped.
-- Write assertions to ensure metadata retention for purged records.
+- Write assertions to ensure `submission_date` and `benefits_intake_uuid` retention for purged records.

 ### 4.4.
+Considerations for Delay Between Marking and Deleting

+- While the default approach is to delete records and PDFs immediately after they meet the criteria, consider the option to delay deletion by marking records for a brief period.
+This provides a buffer for potential recovery or downstream processing by other systems.
+- Explicit notifications or metrics can replace the need for marking if real-time tracking is implemented.

+### 4.5.
 Logging and Metrics

 - **Logs**: